200+ Travel Agent Rates, 2023 [+PDF Download]

 One of the biggest perks of becoming a travel agent is the wealth of travel experiences you have access to.
-As a travel agent, if you take vendor training, or reach a supplier's sales threshold you'll be rewarded with special travel agent rates for personal travel, special perks, and amenities, and access to FAM (familiarization trips) to immerse yourself in destinations.
+As a travel agent, if you take vendor training, or reach a supplier's sales threshold you unlock travel agent rates for personal travel, special perks, amenities, and access to FAM (familiarization trips).

-Not only that, but the download eligibility details and links to the travel advisor portal so you can register your travel agency.
-(Not a travel agent just yet?
-Here's how to become one!)
+Not only that, but the download lists eligibility details and links to the travel advisor portal so you can register your travel agency.
 You can view the full PDF below!

 ⭐️ HAR ARTICLE HIGHLIGHTS: ⭐️